Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 Sherwood Elementary School students will benefit from multi-tiered systems of support.

-Performance Objective 1: CORE CHARACTERISTICS OF A T-2-4 READY GRADUATE: By June 2024, Sherwood Elementary School will implement at least three strategies that advance the focus on Core Characteristics for every child.
+Performance Objective 1: CORE CHARACTERISTICS OF A T-2-4 READY GRADUATE: By June 2025, Sherwood Elementary School will implement at least three strategies that advance the focus on Core Characteristics for every child.

-Evaluation Data Sources: Discipline Data
+Evaluation Data Sources: Campus calendar and newsletters

 Strategy 1: Students will learn and practice appropriate social skills and character traits through the use of lessons utilizing role modeling, songs, chants, and movement.
 Funds may be needed for materials for teachers and parents.